emissary-ingress/emissary/docs/howtos/istio.md

 EOF
 ```

-You now have Ambassador installed and staged to do mTLS with upstream services.
+Ambassador is now integrated with Istio for end-to-end encryption.

-### Istio 1.4 and Below
+#### Integrating Ambassador with Istio 1.4 and Below

-There is no change in how you install Ambassador when running Istio 1.4 and below.
-See the [getting started](../tutorials/getting-started) page to install Ambassador.

-After installing Ambassador, we need to stage the Istio mTLS certificates for use.

-Simply create a `TLSContext` object to load the `istio.default` secret from the Ambassador namespace for Ambassador to use on requests upstream.
+With Istio 1.4 and below, Istio stores it's mTLS certificates as a Kubernetes `Secret` in each namespace.

+We can read these certificates from the `istio.default` `Secret` in the Ambassador namespace with a `TLSContext`.

 ```bash
 $ kubectl apply -f - <<EOF